LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 and choose different ways to arrange it on the screen.
 However, both of them use the same set of HTML tags to do their work.

-**Semantic HTML** is not about the appearance of the web page.
+**Semantic HTML** is not about the appearance of the webpage.
 Instead, it's about the specific meaning of the elements.
 Semantic HTML uses more descriptive tag names to help identify what each section of the code does.
-This helps programmers clarify the structure of a web page.
+This helps programmers clarify the structure of a webpage.

 For example, developers can make a paragraph larger than a heading if they want to.
 By looking at the HTML, however, we can still identify what is the